 However, there are laws that govern contests and it’s important that you adhere to them.
 Here’s what you need to know to keep your contest legal.

 The first thing you need to understand are the terms.
-In fact, what you’re calling a contest may actually be something else.
+In fact, what you’re calling a contest may be something else:

-Prize: A prize is the item that people can enter to win.
+- Prize: A prize is an item that people can enter to win.
 You can have one prize or several.